OldTraveller/MEN-Blog/README.md

-# blogapp
+# MEN-Blog
-BLOG app created using MongoDB , Express , Node ( MEN )
+Blog app created using MongoDB, Express, NodeJS.
 FrontEnd uses HTML5, CSS, BootStrap Saas, Semantic UI.

 Usage in mobile makes it much easier to maintain blogs which gets dynamically updated on the web page.